Kruger National Park: Location and geography

-Climate

 The climate of the Kruger National Park and lowveld is subtropical/tropical, specifically a hot semi-arid climate (Köppen BSh).
 Summer days are humid and hot.
 The rainy season is from September until May.
 The Kruger National Park website lists September and October as the driest periods, culminating at the beginning of the rainy season late in October.
 Because the park spans 360 km from north to south, climate can vary throughout the park.
 Skukuza in the southern part of the park is about 2 to 3 C-change cooler throughout the year than Pafuri in the north, with significantly more rainfall.

 Biodiversity

 Vegetation

 Plant life consists of four main areas, which correspond roughly to the four quadrants of the park.
 The main veld types are determined by the rainfall gradient (400 to 750 mm per annum) and geological substrates.

 Shrub mopane veld

 Shrub mopane covers almost the entire northeastern part of the park.